-Sally Gainsbury is a news reporter at the Financial Times.
-She was previously News Editor at HSJ.
+Sally Gainsbury is senior policy analyst at the Nuffield Trust.
+She was previously news editor at HSJ.

 The planned pay caps will be tough for us to meet, say half the trust directors in our survey